1.1. Configuring Application Settings file

 ca-certificates : Installs a set of CA certificates to ensure secure connections.

-gnupg: Installs GNU Privacy Guard (GPG), a tool for secure communication and data storage, necessary for handling cryptographic keys.
+gnupg: Installs GNU Privacy Guard (GPG), a tool for secure communication and data storage, necessary for handling cryptographic keys. - Run the following command to add the Mono GPG key:

 sudo gpg --homedir /tmp --no-default-keyring \